dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 ![Kestrel to Internet](kestrel/_static/kestrel-to-internet.png)

 The most important reason for using a reverse proxy for edge deployments (exposed to traffic from the Internet) is security.
-Kestrel is relatively new and does not yet have a full complement of defenses against attacks.
-This includes but isn't limited to appropriate timeouts, size limits, and concurrent connection limits.
+Kestrel is relatively new and doesn't yet have a full complement of defenses against attacks.
+This includes, but isn't limited to, appropriate timeouts, size limits, and concurrent connection limits.

 For information about when to use Kestrel with a reverse proxy, see [Kestrel](kestrel.md).